What are fumaric acid esters?

 What is the history of fumaric acid esters?

-The use of fumaric acid esters in the treatment of psoriasis was first introduced in the late 1950's by the German chemist Schweckendiek.
-A standardised “fumaric acid” protocol for psoriasis was developed and used FAEs both orally and topically (ointment and bathing solution).
-Results were promising but there were associated serious side effects.
+The use of fumaric acid esters in the treatment of psoriasis was first introduced in the late 1950s by the German chemist Schweckendiek.
+A standardised fumaric acid protocol for psoriasis was developed and used FAEs both orally and topically (ointment and bathing solution).
+Results were promising but were associated with serious side effects.

 Who uses fumaric acid esters?

 Fumaric acid esters have been used to treat severe psoriasis in northern Europe for over 20 years.
-However, the use of FAEs remains unregistered in most countries outside of Germany, including the UK, USA and NZ.
-Currently the only licensed FAE is the product Fumaderm‚ and is made up of dimethylfumarate and calcium, magnesium, and zinc salts of monoethyl hydrogen fumarate.
-This product has been approved for use in Germany since 1994.
-Other countries are seeking to licence the product but to date it remains unapproved by the FDA or Medsafe (New Zealand) for the treatment of any disease.
+However, the use of FAEs remains unregistered in most countries outside of Germany.
+The product Fumaderm® is made up of dimethyl fumarate and calcium, magnesium, and zinc salts of monoethyl hydrogen fumarate and has been approved for oral use in Germany since 1994.
+A second oral product, Skilarence®, was introduced to the European market for the treatment of psoriasis in 2017.

-Many recent studies have shown that FAEs are an effective therapy in patients with severe psoriasis who have tried and failed conventional psoriasis treatments.
+Many recent studies have shown that FAEs is an effective therapy in patients with severe psoriasis who have tried and failed conventional psoriasis treatments.
 Patients tolerating FAE therapy can expect a 75% improvement in their psoriasis in four months.
-In addition, FAEs are being used in combination with second line drugs such as ciclosporin, methotrexate and hydroxyurea for additional benefit or to facilitate dose reduction of the second line agent.
+Also, FAEs are being used in combination with second-line drugs such as ciclosporin, methotrexate and hydroxyurea for an additional benefit or to facilitate dose reduction of the second line agent.